grimasod/json-to-vue/README.md

 We can also render components, using the `component` property.
 In this case, the children are used as component slots.

-*Keep in mind that with provided the `<JsonToVue>` component, we can only use components that are globally registered with `app.component` or by another package or library.
+*Keep in mind that with provided the `<JsonToVue>` component, we can only use components that are globally registered with `app.component()` or by another package or library.
 For working with locally registered components, see the next section.*

 In the first example below, we use the `router-link` component, which is globally available after installing and configuring [Vue Router](https://router.vuejs.org/).

-We pass in the `to` attribute to define the internal link.
+We provide the `to` attribute to define the internal link.

 ```